spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-get-ready-for-vat-tax-changes-in-germany.md

 Let's assume that:

-- you use the default cronjobs configuration from `config/Zed/cronjobs/jenkins.php`;
+- you use the default cron jobs configuration from `config/Zed/cronjobs/jenkins.php`;
 - you use the default tax import;
 - you want to update the tax rate Germany Standard to 16% on 01.07.2020;
 - you want to update the tax rate Germany Reduced to 5% on 01.07.2020;